-What is the incidence of obesity in children and adolescents in the United States?
+What is the rate of obesity in children and adolescents in the United States?

 What causes children to become overweight?